gjbex/Best-practices-for-scientific-computing/docs/testing/unit_testing.md

 to pinpoint the failure's causes much more easily.

-Fortunately, all these criteria are met by the unit testing paradigm, popularised by the extreme programming developed by Kent Beck and Ron Jeffries around 1998.
+Fortunately, all these criteria are met by the unit testing paradigm, popularized by the extreme programming developed by Kent Beck and Ron Jeffries around 1998.

 Quoting from "The art of unit testing", Kent Beck defines a unit test as
 > A unit test is an automated piece of code that invokes a unit of work in the
-> system and then checks a single assumption about the behaviour of that unit of
+> system and then checks a single assumption about the behavior of that unit of
 > work.

 Many implementations of unit testing frameworks exist, often multiple for the